 That said, The Elder Scrolls 6 was announced all the way back in 2018 with nothing more than a clip of a logo so it’s not impossible that Bethesda could consider taking a similar approach with Fallout 5.
 Whether it’d look to do so as soon as this year, however, we just won’t know until the show goes live.

 Work has begun...sort of

 Work has started on Fallout 5 but don’t hold your breath for seeing it any time soon.
-Speaking to IGN regarding the impending release of The Elder Scrolls 5: Skyrim Anniversary Edition, Bethesda studio director Todd Howard revealed that a “one-pager” design document is already in place for Fallout 5, being a very early blueprint for what the studio has planned for the game.
+Speaking to IGN (opens in new tab) in November 2021, regarding the impending release of The Elder Scrolls 5: Skyrim Anniversary Edition, Bethesda studio director Todd Howard revealed that a “one-pager” design document was already in place for Fallout 5, being a very early blueprint for what the studio has planned for the game.